 What is Business Rationale

-Within any organization, the road to developing an effective Industrial Cyber Security Risk Assessment begins from the top management becoming aware of the technical, commercial, and branding damages deriving from suffering a cyber attack.
+Within any organization, the road to developing an effective Industrial Cyber Security Risk Assessment begins with the top management becoming aware of the technical, commercial, and branding damages deriving from suffering a cyber attack.
 Business Rationale is a high-level description of the possible consequences of a cyber attack addressed to the most sensitive corporate assets.
 By starting from the assessment of this kind of consequence, we will plan the next actions aimed at the implementation of a Cyber Security Management System in compliance with the IEC 62443 standard.

 In the following example of Business Rationale, we examine a few of the most considerable consequences of a cyber attack:

 - Business Continuity.
-The attack on an infrastructure involves the shutdown of the plant connected to the infrastructure for long.
+The attack on an infrastructure involves the shutdown of the plant connected to the infrastructure for a long.
 The consequence of the shutdown of the plant can be examined on different levels: at a system level or at the level of any other systems belonging to the same plant which interact with the main one.
 In this case, the damage of a plant shutdown must be assessed in terms of loss of production.

 - Safety, i.e. threats that can lead to the alteration or inhibition of safety functions present on machines, systems, or environments and whose safety automation is implemented by means of safety PLC where the exchange of signals occurs through network connections.
 This kind of threat could lead to injury or accidents.
 Even in this case, the assessment is carried out on several levels, in terms of impact on the internal staff or on external staff.